Guide for Loan Officers Looking to Transition to the Broker World | The Mortgage ProcessorsSep 07, 2021

 Mortgage brokers work with both traditional lenders and private investors to find financing for borrowers.
 They are paid an origination fee by borrowers as well as investors on successful loans they bring in, instead of getting paid "on the front" or "on the back" like loan officers.
 This allows your income to be sourced a little differently, but ultimately, your services are similar to that of a loan officer.

-As there is with becoming a loan officer, you must also go through the ardous process of taking classes for a test, being fingerprinted, paying fees in order to be a licensed originator.
+As there is with becoming a loan officer, you must also go through the arduous process of taking classes for a test, being fingerprinted, paying fees in order to be a licensed originator.
 The license is state-issued and the process and requirements vary from state to state, so be sure to do research to get the license in the state that you are doing business.

-Can I work independently?
+Can I Work Independently?

 As a mortgage broker, you can work with a mortgage brokerage firm or as an independent licensed originator.
 The advantage of working at a financial institution or a mortgage brokerage is that you will have a built-in list of lenders and clients available to you, but once you become established enough, you could potentially work for yourself independently.
 This has more risks, but also more rewards.
 It will take some time to build a list of lenders with whom you work, but once you've been authorized with a few, others will view you more favorably, especially if you're producing a lot of new business.